 Excellence In Management

-For almost two decades, CPM Logistics' founder, Abbigail Brown, has worked as a Program and Project Manager on publicly funded and heavy civil transportation projects.
-She has significant experience in project and construction management and specializes in project communication and transparency, team building, Integrated Project Delivery (IPD) processes, public bid processes, breaking down scope into small, manageable bid packages for minority contractors and a myriad of project management tools to make sure that projects are successful.
+CPM Logistics' founder, Abbigail Brown, has worked as a Program and Construction Project Manager on publicly funded and heavy civil infrastructure projects for over two decades.
+She has significant experience in construction project management and specializes in increasing effectiveness on infrastructure projects.
+She is dedicated to team building through the Integrated Project Delivery (IPD) processes, public bid processes, and scaling scope for small contractors to ensure project success and participation.

-Landscape Design Management: CPM is currently managing landscape efforts which include 40 acres of new landscaping.
-This endeavor consists of team building and design management between several agencies, FKJV and the land owner, the Presidio Trust.
-CPM implemented several organizational tools that allowed for increased informational flow and progress tracking.
+The 40-acre landscape effort consists of team building and design management between several agencies, FKJV and the Presidio Trust.
+CPM implements organizational tools that allow for increased information flow and progress tracking.

 CPM assisted Flatiron-Kiewit, JV with construction and contract oversight at the Palace of Fine Arts.
-This included generating and managing the project design and bid documents, quality controls plans and responding to bidder’s and field questions through the project's life cycle.
+This included generating and managing project design and bid documents, quality control plans and responding to bidder and field questions throughout the project's lifecycle.